unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

 src="images/SunshineB.jpg"
 %}
 ### History
-The Sunshine building is most famously known to some as "Albuquerque's original cinematic palace [2]."
+The Sunshine building is most famously known to some as "Albuquerque's original cinematic palace [^city-data-article]."
 However, it is important to look at the overall influence that the construction of the Sunshine "theatre" had on the history of Albuquerque alongside being one of the city's first movie theaters.
-Before the Sunshine building was built, it was located on what was known as The White Elephant which was a saloon that closed down in 1920 due to prohibition[8].
-The saloon was owned by Joseph Barnett who moved to New Mexico from New York in 1883 and was involved in real estate until he eventually became a local entertainment entrepreneur whom, at one point, owned most of the city's theaters.
-Barnett then went on to hire noted architect Henry C. Trost of Trost & Trost in El Paso to build Sunshine Theatre which would include a 920 seat theater and become the second sky scraper in downtown Albuquerque [9].
+Before the Sunshine building was built, it was located on what was known as The White Elephant which was a saloon that closed down in 1920 due to prohibition[^historic-abq].
+The saloon was owned by Joseph Barnett who moved to New Mexico from New York in 1883 and was involved in real estate until he eventually became a local entertainment entrepreneur whom, at one point, owned most of the city's theaters[^historic-abq].
+Barnett then went on to hire noted architect Henry C. Trost of Trost & Trost in El Paso to build Sunshine Theatre which would include a 920 seat theater and become one of the first 'sky scrapers' in downtown Albuquerque [^city-of-Abq-Historical-landmarks].

 The theater was built in "a symmetrical Beaux Arts style not unlike the detailing that its architect Henry Trost had given to the new bank, a block west on Central Avenue" and